Breakout (The Avengers: Earth's Mightiest Heroes): Part 2

-In a flashback to ten years prior, Franklin Hall (Graviton) gained the ability to manipulate gravity following a failed attempt to recreate the serum that empowered Captain America.
-Blaming Fury for the accident, Hall sought revenge before being subdued and imprisoned in the Raft.
+In a flashback to ten years prior, it is revealed that Graviton was once Franklin Hall, a scientist working for S.H.I.E.L.D. who was tasked by Nick Fury to recreate the serum that empowered Captain America.
+While working, Hall pushed an experimental reactor to its limits against Fury's orders and was nearly killed when the reactor exploded.
+While recovering, Hall learned that he had gained the ability to manipulate gravity.
+Blaming Fury for the accident, Hall intended to attack him, but was subdued and imprisoned in the Raft.

 In the present, upon the deactivation of all the super-prisons, Hall awakens unaware of his surroundings, with Baron Zemo informing him that he has been in the Raft for six years.
 Enraged, Hall seeks vengeance upon Fury for the years taken away from him.
 Graviton apparently destroys Fury, who is revealed to be a Life Model Decoy.
 Thor, Hank Pym, and Wasp fight Graviton.
 Graviton hurls Iron Man into space and lifts Long Island into the air, but Thor slows its fall.
 Later, they are joined by Hulk and Iron Man.
 With their combined power they attacked Graviton but he uses his power to hold everybody on the ground.
 The Hulk fights against this and Ant-Man has an ant bite Graviton's neck, distracting him and freeing the heroes.
 The heroes unleash their most powerful attacks on Graviton and Wasp finishes him with a sting.
 They form the Avengers to catch the remaining 74 supervillains that escaped from the prisons.